idaholab/moose/modules/level_set/doc/content/modules/level_set/sqa/level_set_srs.md

 !template! item key=system-purpose
 !! system-purpose-begin
 The purpose of the [!ac](MOOSE) Level Set module is to provides basic functionality to solve the level set equation.
-The level set module can be very easily coupled with other physics modules in [!ac](MOOSE).
+The Level Set module can be very easily coupled with other physics modules in [!ac](MOOSE).
 The level set method has become popular in many disciplines, such as image processing, computer graphics, computational geometry, optimization, computational fluid dynamics, and computational biology.
 !! system-purpose-finish
 !template-end!